Zunaeed-Imran/Redux_Bangla_tutorial/README.md

 - first we inetiallise the npm after creact a repository for redux practice.
 - `npm install redux`
 - with this command we install this repository for redux.

+#### Done Task For Today
+- Learning use useReducer with Context API.
+- Learning redux | Introduction to redux.
+- Learning redux | state, actions.
+- Making the redux environmet.
+-